gdgenchev/Chat-Server/README.md

          to all the receivers, which are responsible for updating the UI.
     5. Logging with log4j
-    6. Future: chat history for a chat room
+    6. Chat History for chat rooms

 ![ScreenShot](/image/img.png)